Fast Contact-Implicit Model-Predictive Control: Results

-In order to assess the robustness of CI-MPC, we perform Monte Carlo analysis on two systems: the hopper (2D) and the quadruped.
+\emph{Monte Carlo:} In order to assess the robustness of CI-MPC, we perform Monte Carlo analysis on two systems: the hopper and planar quadruped.
 The robots are tasked with tracking a reference gait and we initialize the systems with configurations that are randomly perturbed from the reference trajectory.
-We use 100 randomly sampled initial conditions for each system; the hopper recovers from significant orientation offsets and that the quadruped is robust to large drops (Fig. \ref{monte_carlo}).
+We use 100 randomly sampled initial conditions for each system; the hopper recovers from significant orientation offsets and the quadruped is robust to large drops (Fig. \ref{monte_carlo}).